spyboy-productions/CrabCrypt/README.md

 🚧 **No Password Recovery** - If you forget the password, decryption is impossible.
 🚧 **File Size** - Large files may take longer to process.
-🚧 **Only AES Encryption** - Currently supports only AES-256 with AES-GCM is usedCBC mode.

 ---